DatepollSystems/WaiterRobot-Shared-Android/README.md

 and [build.gradle.kts (shared)](shared/build.gradle.kts) kmmbridge config)

 On each push to develop also a dev build is triggered and published to GitHub Packages.
-A tag in the form of `major.minor.patch-dev-epochSeconds` (e.g. 1.0.1-dev-1676143102) and a corresponding GitHub Release is created. (see [publishShared.yml](.github/workflows/publishAndroid.yml) and [build.gradle.kts (shared)](shared/build.gradle.kts) kmmbridge config)
+A tag in the form of `major.minor.patch-lava-epochSeconds` (e.g. 1.0.1-dev-1676143102) and a corresponding GitHub Release is created. (see [publishShared.yml](.github/workflows/publishAndroid.yml) and [build.gradle.kts (shared)](shared/build.gradle.kts) kmmbridge config)